Trade Stock Indices

-The main reason why online stock index trading is popular is because of leverage.
-Unlike traditional markets where a trader uses only their capital to trade with, in online index market traders can borrow extra money from their broker and use this extra money together with their own money so that to have more capital to trade with.
+Main reason/explanation why online trading is popular is because of leverage.
+Unlike traditional markets where a stock index trader uses only their trading capital to trade with, in online market traders can borrow extra money from their broker and use this extra money together with their own money so that to have more capital to trade with.

-For example if a trader has $10,000 dollars in capital in the online index market a trader can also borrow extra money when opening trades & open transaction of bigger value than his $10,000 dollars capital using leverage.
+For illustration if a trader has $10,000 in capital in the online market a trader can also borrow extra money when opening trades & open trade transaction of larger value than his $10,000 capital using leverage.

-A trader can use leverage of 100:1 which is the default leverage in the online index market.
-For leverage 100:1 what this means is that a trader can borrow $100 dollars for every $1 dollar that they have in their account.
-Therefore to calculate the total amount that a trader will borrow using leverage 100:1 then a trader will multiply his invested capital by 100 times, therefore if a trader invests $10,000 dollars multiplied by 100 times, then the total amount that a trader can now trade with is a total of $1,000,000.
-This is what makes the online indices market popular - Leverage.
+A trader can use leverage ratio of 100:1 which's the default leverage in the online trading market.
+For leverage 100:1 what this means is that a trader can borrow $100 for every $1 dollar that they have in their account.
+Therefore to calculate the total amount that a stock indices trader will borrow using leverage 100:1 then a stock index trader will multiply his invested capital by 100 times, therefore if a trader invests $10,000 multiplied by 100 times, then the total amount that a stock indices trader can now trade with is a total of $1,000,000.
+This is what makes the online trading market popular - Leverage.

-Now that a trader will be trading on borrowed capital & as with every borrowed capital there is always a security that one must put down before accessing borrowed capital, what is the security for this leveraged amount?
+Now that a trader will be trading on borrowed capital & as with every borrowed capital there is always a security that one must put down before accessing borrowed capital, what's the security for this leveraged amount?

-The security for this leveraged amount is the capital that you open an account with - in this case $10,000 dollars.
-This $10,000 dollars is known as margin - margin is the security for the leverage that you'll be using.
-Therefore, in order to continue accessing the leverage or the borrowed capital you must make sure that you do not lose your capital so that as to maintain this leveraged amount.
+The security for this leveraged amount is the capital that you open an account with - in this case $10,000.
+This $10,000 is known as margin - margin is the security for the leverage that you'll be using.
+Therefore, so as to continue accessing the leverage or the borrowed capital you must make sure that you do not lose your capital so that as to maintain this leveraged amount.

-This is why as a trader you must do everything when it comes to learning about index trading so that you can continue making profit on the index market and that way your account balance continues increasing and that way you continue having access to the leveraged amount.
+This is why as a trader you must do everything when it comes to learning about index trading so that as you as a Stock Index trader can continue making profit on the market and that way your account balance continues increasing and that way you continue having access to the leveraged amount.

 How Do I Properly Trade with Leverage & Margin?

 As a trader you need to know that just because you have been given 100:1 leverage you do not have to use all of it.
 If you want to trade this market for long you need to keep your used leverage to below 10:1.
-That way you do not blow your account in just a few trades, if you want to follow even better money management you can even reduce your used leverage to a maximum of 5:1 - especially if your capital is $20,000 or $50,000 or $100,000.
-The more capital you have the less leverage you need to use so that as to better manage your capital so that you trade longer.
+That way you don't blow your trading account in just a few trades, if you want to follow even better equity management you as a stock indices trader can even reduce your used leverage to a maximum of 5:1 - especially if your capital is $20,000 or $50,000 or $100,000.
+The more capital you have the less leverage you need to use so that as to better manage your capital so that as you trade longer.

 The Difference between Maximum Leverage & Used Leverage

-When your broker gives you leverage 100:1 this is known as maximum leverage, because it is the maximum set leverage for your account, but you do not have to use all of this leverage you only need to use about 10:1 or 5:1 leverage, this 10:1 or 5:1 leverage that you'll be using is known as Used Leverage.
+When your online broker gives and provides you leverage 100:1 this is referred to as maximum leverage, because it is the maximum set leverage for your account, but you don't have to use all of the leverage you only need to use about 10:1 or 5:1 leverage, this 10:1 or 5:1 leverage that you'll be using is known as Used Leverage.

 Money Management and the Best Leverage to Use

 It is best to keep your leverage use below 10:1 leverage so that as to better manage your money.
-It is best to keep your leverage low & this way you will have enough Free Margin as compared your used margin.
+It is best to keep your leverage low & this way you'll have enough Free Margin as compared & analyzed your used margin.

-As long as you keep your leverage below 10:1 you will have enough free margin & you will be able to follow good money management rules.
+As long as you keep your leverage below 10:1 you'll have enough free margin & you'll be able to follow good money management rules.

-If you use a lot of leverage you will be over-leveraging and you will not be following the best money management rules & you will be taking greater risk with your invested capital.
+If you use a lot of leverage you will be over-leveraging and you'll not be following the best money management rules & you'll be taking greater risk with your invested capital.

 To keep your risk to a minimum do not over leverage & always keep your used leverage below 10:1 or even below 5:1.

-For leverage & margin trading let us show you an example of this leverage & margin & where these 2 can be found on the stock index trading platform.
+For leverage & margin let us show you an example of this leverage & margin & where these 2 can be found on the platform.

 Leverage & Margin Trading

-On the above account the account balance is shown - $10,905
+On the above trading account the trading account balance is displayed & shown - $10,905

 The equity is $11,065

-The Margin is $970 - This is the margin used for the trades that are currently open
+The Margin is $970 dollars - This is the margin used for the trades which are currently open

 As a trader you should am to keep all your trades close to these levels so that you're in a position to better manage your account and ensure you are not using too much leverage - over leveraging.

-This way you can make good profit in your account while at the same time not risking too much of your capital.
+This way you as a stock indices trader can make good profit in your trading account while at same time not risking too much of your capital.

 How Leverage is Used in Indices Transactions?